-Located in the town of Weaverville, about an hour outside of Redding, Joss House State Historic Park is a fascinating stop if you happen to find yourself in this area.
+Located in the town of Weaverville, about an hour outside of Redding, Joss House State Historic Park is an interesting stop if you happen to find yourself in the area.
 The history of this unique temple and how well it has been preserved made it much more enjoyable than I even anticipated it being.
 It really is a highlight in the historic state parks of California.
 Here is all the information so you can check it out for yourself.

 - Cost: $4